-A Merv 13 air filter is one of the best filters on the market.
+A Merv 13 filter is one of the best filters on the market.
 These will trap all typical pollutants in the air, including several more.
 While a MERV 13 filter can trap dust, pollen, mold and bacteria, it can also filter smoke, smog, and even virus carriers.
 In fact, there aren't many particles in the air that a MERV 13 air filter can't trap.

 As long as you have an air filter installed in your air return, there is no way to prevent the pressure drop.
 Filters with higher MERV ratings trap small particles more effectively than filters with lower MERV ratings.
 While these ratings meet the minimum requirement for the use of indoor air filters, they cannot effectively capture particles smaller than 10.0 microns, rendering them ineffective for CAI purposes.
 MERV 13-16 filters also have a higher rating because they are more effective at capturing and filtering larger particles.
 Although confusing, MERV ratings can be your best friend when trying to figure out which oven filter best suits your needs.
 All air filters require periodic cleaning and filter replacement to function properly.
 Follow manufacturer's recommendations for maintenance and replacement.
 While these filters do a great job of trapping pollen, dust, mold and other basic air pollutants, they're not ideal if you have allergies or pets.
 The worst percentage of the six tests is selected as the official measure used to determine the MERV rating of a filter.